 The sensor (Controlled Variable) is transmitted to the Controller where the actual temperature is compared to the Set Point (the desired value).

 Any difference between the two sends a corrective signal to manipulate the Final Control Element, bringing the process temp to the Set Point.

 This scheme works for any process requiring control!
 If you want to control the temperature in your home at 70 degrees, you’ll encounter multiple disturbances, from outside temperature changes to the kids leaving a window open.

 The control loop in your home will take care of that, with the thermostat turning the furnace on and off at the set-point.

-Fig. 3.3 There are thousands of instrumentation loops in an operation like this, dozens in your home and/or automobile.
+Look at the industry picture at the top of this page.
+There are thousands of instrumentation loops in an operation like this, dozens in your home and/or automobile.

 Wealth without work,

 Mohandas K. Gandhi